brotkrueml/schema/Documentation/Editor/Index.rst

 Target group: **Editors**

 As an editor you have the possibility to adjust the type of every single web page for the schema markup.
-The default value is the most generic one: *WebPage*.
+The default value is the most generic one:
+*WebPage*.

-You'll find the field in the page properties under the *SEO* tab (with installed seo system extension) or under the *Metadata* tab (if the seo system extension is not installed):
+You'll find the field in the page properties under the :guilabel:`SEO` tab (with installed seo system extension) or under the :guilabel:`Metadata` tab (if the seo system extension is not installed):

 .. figure:: ../Images/Editor/TypeOfWebPage.png
    :alt: Field in the page properties